daleffe/jpeg.js/README.md

 To solve this problem, [we adapted this client](https://gist.github.com/codebrainz/eeeeead894e8bdff059b), allowing, for example, cameras that only have the snapshot feature (_without MJPEG stream availability_) to be transmitted using sequential requests.

+## For MJPEG streams
+New features and bugfixes will be available in [this version](https://github.com/daleffe/mjpeg.js), which also supports MJPEG streams.

 ## How to use

 Add the *jpegstream.js* script to your HTML page: